-At the start of a particularly gray day last week, I floated up a simple prompt to our Outdoors All 4 FB community: What one word or phrase best describes how you feel about winter?
+At this same time last year—right around the half-way point between the start of winter and the first day of spring (Feb 1st, this year), I floated up a simple prompt to our Outdoors All 4 FB community: What one word or phrase best describes how you feel about winter?

 The responses rolled in, and they fell on both sides of the winter love fence, from “Joy!”s to “Done!”s.
 I smiled right along with people who love the quiet and the beauty.
-I was 100% with friends who loved all that snow some of us got to play in (extra thumbs up for those amazing homemade hot tubs, too!).
+I was 100% with friends who love when we get snow to play in (extra thumbs up for those amazing homemade hot tubs, too!).
 I nodded “right there with you” to others who are tired of the cold and long for warmer outdoor visits and more daylight.
-And, I ached for friends who’ve struggled with burst pipes and struggles that came with a polar vortex.
-What a season.
+This year, I'm feeling that more than ever.
+And, I ached for friends who’ve struggled with burst pipes and struggles that come with darkness and isolation, especially when you layer Omicron in there.
+What a season!

 This amazing community helped me remember that we can both love winter and be so over it at the same time.
 Isn’t that what all the seasons of life are about—holding space for what is wonderful and tough about everything?
-Nothing could be more true about the last year of pandemic—a wild mix of silver linings and hardest of hard things.
+Nothing could be more true about life in pandemic, too—a wild mix of silver linings and hardest of hard things.

 How can we help kids (and ourselves) get really good at holding space for the good and the bad?
 Here are some ideas for winter lovers and spring enthusiasts alike.